oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `stopServer.sh`

 The `stopServer.sh` script shuts down a running WebLogic Server instance in a domain.
-For clustered Managed Servers, either it decreases the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1` or updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
+For clustered Managed Servers, either it decreases the `spec.replicas` value for the Managed Server's cluster resource by `1` or updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
 For the Administration Server, it updates the value of the `spec.adminServer.serverStartPolicy` attribute of the domain resource.
 For non-clustered Managed Servers, it updates the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource.
-The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
+The script provides an option to keep the `spec.replicas` value of the cluster resource constant for clustered servers.
 See the script `usage` information by using the `-h` option.

 Use the following command to stop the server either by decreasing the replica count or by updating the server start policy:
 ```